Last Updated: September 21, 2021

 Wrapping It All Up

-Looking back on these WhatsApp stats in the UK, it’s pretty clear why this messaging service has become the behemoth that it is, particularly in the past year or so.
+Looking back on these stats and facts, it’s pretty clear why this messaging service has become the behemoth that it is, particularly in the past year or so.
 Not being able to see our friends and family safely has made everyone far more reliant on digital ways of communicating.

 However, will the changes WhatsApp is making keep it on top, or cost it significant chunks of its user base?
 Only time will tell, but there’s always the next “hot” app ready to take its place, after all.